ManelPin/balsa/README.md

 - `allowBlank`: if truthy, will allow blank answers
 - `name` (_required_): an ID, unique to the set of questions
 - `question`: the string prompt to show the user
-- `transform`: a function to transform the user's input
+- `transform`: a function to transform the user's input; method signature is `transformMethod(value, allAnswers)` where `allAnswers` is the array of answers up until that point.
 - `useAnswer`: if a question is not provided, this can be provided to use another question's answer. **Make sure these questions are at the end of the list of questions!**